A Million Little Fibers: Plot

 Having lost a job because he was high, Towelie decides to write his memoirs, but a publisher turns him down as uninteresting and irrelevant to the public because Towelie is a towel.
 He then submits the manuscript again, under the guise of a human author called Steven McTowelie, and he is accepted.
 Having been invited to appear on The Oprah Winfrey Show, Oprah Winfrey loves and promotes his book.
 Meanwhile, Oprah's vagina, Minge, is depressed that the overworked Oprah never pays attention to him any more.
 Gary, her anus, conspires with Minge to get Oprah fired.
 As Minge realizes that Towelie is not a person, they call Geraldo Rivera and give him the information.
-Subsequently, Towelie is interviewed on Larry King Live, during which Rivera reveals that the author of the book is a towel.
+Subsequently, Towelie is interviewed on Larry King Live, during which Rivera reveals that the author of the book is a towel, and Towelie responds by calling Rivera a "beaner towel".

 Mobs congregate to protest wildly; Oprah invites Towelie back on the show, saying that he can explain that he wanted to make the book more relevant and easily understandable.
 However, she erupts in anger and calls on the audience to lynch Towelie.
 As she brought the audience onto her side, Minge and Gary's plan is foiled.
-Just as Oprah and the crowd prepare to lynch Towelie, Minge tears through Oprah's pants with a revolver.
+Just as Oprah and the crowd prepare to lynch Towelie, Minge unzips Oprah's pants and holds out a revolver.
 Taking hostages, he guns down a police officer and begins making demands.
 Towelie, using his inherent flatness, manages to free the hostages, as police open fire on Oprah, leading to the death of Gary.
 Distraught at his death, Minge blames Oprah for not spending time with them before turning the gun on himself and commits suicide.
 Oprah survives, but is still taken away to the hospital to be treated.
 Towelie is forgiven by everyone else and is hailed as a hero.
-Towelie apologizes for lying and learns that he should not get high to come up with ideas – he should come up with ideas first, and then get high as a reward.
+Towelie apologizes for lying and learns that he should not get high to come up with ideas: he should come up with ideas first, and then get high as a reward.